| Title: | Data Handling and Analysis in Macroecology |

 Bruno Vilela & Fabricio Villalobos

-Convert species' occurrences into a presence-absence matrix based on a user-defined grid.
+Convert species' occurrences points into a presence-absence matrix based on a user-defined grid.

 xy |